-- In machine learning, the performance measure is not only used for final evaluations.
-Some methods also require performance metrics to validate some of the hyper-parameters of the model.
-This validation is used to prevent under-fitting and over-fitting to the training data and essentially alters the internal structure in a pre-defined way.
-For example, using polynomial regression, the degree of polynoms is such a hyper-parameter. - In addition, some methods like neural networks and regression use the performance metric as an error or loss function that needs to be optimized (find parameters/weights of the model that minimize the error).
+- In machine learning, the performance measure is not only used for final evaluations hyper-parameters under-fitting and over-fitting - In addition, some methods like neural networks and regression use. / e performance method as an error or loss function that needs to be optimized (find parameters weights of the model that minimize the error).
 In some cases, we can use different metrics to train, validate, and test the system to optimize different aspects of the model.